 Email can also be an important part of a broader strategy for educating your customers.
 HelpJuice founder Emil swears by his webinar campaigns.
 He has a series of emails that go out every week inviting new users to webinars he runs specifically for them.
 Using email to setup and remind customers about your webinars is a great way to give yourself a platform to educate your customers face-to-face.

-KISSmetrics also employ this tactic with regular webinars on all sorts of very relevant marketing topics drawing on their fantastic blog and analytics experience.
+KISSmetrics also employ this customer acquisition tactic with regular webinars on all sorts of very relevant marketing topics drawing on their fantastic blog and email analytics experience.

 Perhaps the most basic, and never to be overlooked, method of giving back is to send your customers regular newsletters with a simple structure and genuinely useful tips.
 At Vero we’ve implemented ‘Tip of the week’ emails that have been proving an excellent means of activating older users who may have abandoned their initial trial.